-6.7.1.6 Confidentiality
+7.7.1.6 Confidentiality

 - 1. All matters pertaining to students that have been identified as students with special needs are treated with full confidentiality and discretion.
 Student's records are kept in secure files. - 2.
-Students with special needs are required to update their health files/records on a regular basis.
+Students with special needs are required to update their health files/ records on a regular basis.

-6.8 Health Unit
+7.8 Health Unit

-There is a Health Unit is located at the third floor at Academic building, room No. S327.
+The provision of Health Unit is located in the 3rd floor of the Academic Building, room No. S327.
 ASU ensures that the Health Unit is always properly staffed and accessible during working hours from 8:00 a.m. to 9:00 p.m.
 The nurse can be contacted via phone at this number: 16036107.

-The nurse provides basic medical first aid services, as well as referral to other health professionals if needed and keeps students' health records/files.
+The nurse provides basic nursing/medical first aid services and follow up with student who came to the Health Unit if needed, as well as referral to other health professionals if needed and keeps students' health records/files.
 This is a free and confidential service.
 The health Unit also participates in creating awareness of lifelong wellbeing Programmes.
 Beside the Health Unit, ASU has first aiders as follows available at each floor across the University campus to deal with any medical emergencies before the Health Unit nurse arrival.

-Name Job Title Location Phone Mrs Fareeda Albalooshi Nurse All-Around 16036107 Mr Noushad Abdul Supervisor of Health and All-Around 16036104 Hameed Safety Mr Yoonusraj Academic Staff in Basement (Academic 16036346 Kodakkadan Department of Civil and Building) Architectural Engineering Mrs Khadija Nadheer Administrator in Ground Floor 16036010 Mashaalla Mirza Registration Department (Academic Building) Shakeeb Mrs Shatha Ghani Administrator in College of 1st Floor 16036116

-Zayyan Ahmed Yaseen Law (Admin Building) Mrs Latifa Salman Ali Office Manager of Arts and 1st Floor (Academic 16036137 Fandi Science College Building) Mr Abdulhameed Acting Office Manager of 4th Floor (Academic 16036031 Abdulghaffar Baqi Marketing and Student Building) Recruitment Office Dr Ammar Esam Academic Staff in 5th Floor (Academic 16036190 Abdulrahman Department of Accounting Building) Alsammarraee and Finance Mrs Muneera Khalifa Administrator in VP Office Clock Tower 16306236 Ebrahim Ali Jasim for Academic Affairs and Alshawi Development Dr Nadia Shareeda Counselling Manager of 3rd Floor 16036039 Student Affairs Mr Mohamed Najjar Student Services Manager 3rd Floor 16036037 at Student Affairs Mrs Malika Alhayani Admissions and Ground Floor 16036005 Registration Administrator Mrs Zahra Isa Library Administrator Ground Floor 16036021 Mr Ebrahim Abbas Security Officer Security 16036100
+Name Job Title Location Phone Mrs Fareeda Albalooshi Nurse All-Around 16036107 Mr Noushad Abdul Hameed Supervisor of Health and Safety All-Around 16036104 Ali Mohammed Ateya Security Supervisor All-Around 16036101 Mr Yoonusraj Kodakkadan Academic Staff in Department of Civil and Architectural Engineering Basement (Academic Building) 16036346 Mrs Shatha Ghani Zayyan Ahmed Yaseen Administrator in College of Law 1st Floor (Admin Building) 16036116 Mrs Latifa Salman Ali Fandi Office Manager of Arts and Science College 1st Floor (Academic Building) 16036137 Mr Abdulhameed Abdulghaffar Baqi Acting Office Manager of Marketing and Student Recruitment Office 4th Floor (Academic Building) 16036031 Dr Ammar Esam Abdulrahman Alsammarraee Academic Staff in Department of Accounting and Finance 5th Floor (Academic Building) 16036190 Mrs Muneera Khalifa Ebrahim Ali Jasim Alshawi Administrator in VP Office for Academic Affairs and Development Clock Tower 16306236 Mr Mohamed Najjar Student Services Manager at Student Affairs 3rd Floor 16036052/1603037 Mrs Zahra Isa Library Administrator Ground Floor 16036021

-6.9 Orientation Programme
+7.9 Orientation Programme

-All new students should attend an Orientation Programme that is designed to assist them with their transition to study at ASU.
+All new students should attend an orientation programme that is designed to assist them with their transition to study at ASU.

-The Orientation Programme provides very important information and a great opportunity for students to meet other students and their College Staff; hence attendance is compulsory!
-(Students who do not attend will be required to make contact with the Dean of Student Affairs to make arrangements for an alternative orientation session).
+The orientation programme provides very important information, and it is a great opportunity for students to meet other students and their College Staff; hence, attendance is compulsory!
+(Students who do not attend will be required to contact the Dean of Student Affairs to plan for an alternative orientation session).